disruptiveplanets/tierra/README.md

 Authors:
 1. Prajwal Niraula --- pniraula@mit.edu
 2. Aaron Householder --- aaron593@mit.edu

-Insitute: Earth, Atmosphere, and Planetary Science, MIT
+Institute: Earth, Atmosphere, and Planetary Science, MIT

 ## [What is tierra?]
 TIERRA (TransmIssion spEctRoscopy of tRansiting plAnets) is a 1D spEctRoscopy code that  adopted and expanded in python by from the original Matlab by Julien de Wit (de Wit et. al 2016, 2018).
 Currently only 7 molecules were originally included in the code: methane, carbon-monoxide, carbon-dioxide, water, hydrogen, nitrogen and ozone as part of the study Niraula & de Wit et. al 2022).
 However this has been recently updated to include a wider range of molecules